parthian-sterlet/gromosega/README.md

 11. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on down-regulated DEGs, e.g. default: padj < 0.05 & log2(FoldChange) < -1.
 12. output file -list of all WG integer values (0 or 1) marking gene satisfying the default criterion on not-DEGs, e.g. default: padj > 0.05 &  0.8 < FoldChange < 1.25.

-This first step forms three files marking for the whole genome list of WG genes up-/down-regulated DEGs and not-DEGs.
+This step forms three files marking for the whole genome list of WG genes up-/down-regulated DEGs and not-DEGs.

-## Second step
+## Extraction TFBS recognition data for DEGs and not-DEGs
 [select_lines01.cpp](https://github.com/parthian-sterlet/gromosega/blob/main/cpp/select_lines01.cpp) selects the lines of pre-computed TFBS motif recognition data for all up-/down-regulated DEGs and not-DEGs from the RNA-seq data.
 1. input file - a table of WG rows (input table).
 2. input file - file with WG rows, in each row only one symbol 0 or 1 (input list), so that only N<sub>POS</sub>/Neg rows for up- or down-regulated DEGs / not-DEG contain values of 1.